Binge eating is the most common eating disorder in the U.S., and Black Americans are not exempt. But in general, we just don’t know what it is.

 1. Binge eating is not the same as just eating too much.

 Binge eating can be life-threatening.
 Those who suffer from it feel as if they’ve lost control during episodes and can’t stop eating.
 They are often accompanied by shame and guilt, which can turn into more dangerous reactions such as purging.
-Other possible dangers are an increased risk of surgeries such as gastric bypass surgery, gallbladder surgery, and other health complications such as type 2 diabetes, coronary artery disease and heart attacks.
+Other possible dangers are an increased risk of surgeries such as gastric bypass surgery, gallbladder surgery, and other health complications such as obesity, type 2 diabetes, coronary artery disease and heart attacks.

 2. The problem isn’t all physical.